QR code: Augmented reality

 QR codes are used in some augmented reality systems to determine the positions of objects in 3-dimensional space.

-Displaying multimedia contents

-QR codes also used to direct users to specific multimedia content (such as videos, audios, images, documents and any type of content accessible from the web).
-This type of QR code is called "Multimedia QR code".

 Mobile operating systems

-QR codes can be used on various mobile device operating systems. iPhones running on iOS 11 and higher and some Android devices can natively scan QR codes without downloading an external app.
-The camera app is able to scan and display the kind of QR code (only on iPhone) along with the link (both on Android and iPhone).
+QR codes can be used on various mobile device operating systems.
+While initially requiring the installation and use of third-party apps, both Android and iOS (since iOS 11) devices can now natively scan QR codes, without requiring an external app to be used.
+The camera app can scan and display the kind of QR code along with the link.
 These devices support URL redirection, which allows QR codes to send metadata to existing applications on the device.
-Many paid or free apps are available with the ability to scan the codes and hard-link to an external URL.

 Virtual stores

 QR codes have been used to establish "virtual stores", where a gallery of product information and QR codes is presented to the customer, e.g. on a train station wall.
 The customers scan the QR codes, and the products are delivered to their homes.
 This use started in South Korea, and Argentina, but is currently expanding globally.
 Walmart, Procter & Gamble and Woolworths have already adopted the Virtual Store concept.